tmagcaya/Internship-Bootcamp/content/Week_3/Week_3.md

 With the last two weeks you now have a workable resume and a leetcode prep schedule.
 As you prepare for your online assessments, I want to take a slower week to review some important lessons, help improve your motivation and give tips on portfolio projects.

+Preparation is a marathon and not a sprint.
+You want to make sure you have good pace but continue to challenge yourself so you can find new ways to be more efficient.

 ### Reading:
 - [Review](review.md)
 - [Motivation](motivation.md)